maxthraxx/WFGY/ProblemMap/README.md

 # WFGY Problem Map 1.0 — Bookmark it.
 You'll need it
 ## 🛡️ Permanent fixes for recurring AI bugs.
 Fix once, never again.

-**16 reproducible failure modes in AI systems with fixes (MIT).**
+**16 reproducible failure modes in AI systems, each with a clear fix (MIT).**
+**A plug-and-play semantic firewall, praised by users, with no infra changes required.**
+**Built on structural fixes at the semantic layer — solve it once, and it stays solved.**
-*If this page saves you time, a ⭐ helps others find it.*
+*If this page saves you time, a ⭐ helps others discover it.*
-**Your plug-and-play semantic firewall — praised by users, no infra changes needed.**

 ---
 > Thanks everyone — we’ve just passed ⭐ 600 in 60 Days (we started at Jun 15).